vasaikarSimii/EDMOConversationAIBot/README.md

 - Add user authentication and role management.
 - Add email sending through SMTP or 3rd party API.
 - Improve NLP understanding with advanced models.

+- **Acknowledgment:**
+This project runs on `localhost:3000` and was developed as part of an AI expertise review project for the EDMO company.